 Mode of payment – you will be required to pay for iVisa’s services, before you can submit your application.
 For your convenience, iVisa accepts either credit or debit card.
 Additionally, PayPal payments are accepted as well.

 Aside from two things listed above, you have to answer a few questions.
 Most are just simple question so don’t worry.
 Simply state the reasons for your travel and among other things.
 It is advisable that you answer the questions accurately.

 After this stage is finished, you can proceed and complete the application form.
 Aside from being easy, you can also contact iVisa’s customer service if you have any concerns.
 They are available 24/7.

 These are discussed together because processing time depends on fees.
 What you’re paying for is iVisa’s service fee because Australia ETA itself is free.
 The company provides three excellent options for Spanish citizens, and you can choose the most convenient for you.
 Keep in mind that the faster you want your application to be processed, the more expensive the service fee will be.
 Here is what you can choose:

 Standard – people often choose this option because it is the most affordable.
 It costs just $20.
 Even so, your visa will arrive pretty fast.
 It takes 24 hours for your application to be processed.
 One day is not that long if you are not in a hurry.

 Rush – comparing it to the previous option, the Rush processing time is faster.
 For $50 you will have your Australia ETA ready within two hours.

 Super Rush – this is the fastest available option iVisa can provide.
 It is ideal if you want to apply on your way to the airport.
 Your ETA will be ready within just 15 minutes, and it costs $70.

 Australia ETA for Spanish citizens– the application form

 It is very pretty straightforward process when getting an Australia ETA for Spanish citizens.
 It requires almost no effort and time on your part.
-It is a much better alternative to visiting an Australian embassy, doesn’t it?
+Sounds like a better alternative to visiting an Australian embassy, right?